publiclab/publiclab-archive/notes/oskarbob/04-23-2019/i-have-found-the-website-for-wheestat-software-very-disorganized-and-confusing-is-the-software-windows-available-from-anyone-on-cd-or-a-central-download-for-the-interface-and-drivers.md

 ---
-title: I have found the website for WheeStat software very disorganized and confusing.
-Is the software (windows) available from anyone on CD or a central download for the interface and drivers?
+title: 'I have found the website for WheeStat software very disorganized and confusing.
+Is the software (windows) available from anyone on CD or a central download for the interface and drivers?'
 tagnames: wheestat, question:wheestat, first-time-poster
 author: oskarbob
 path: /notes/oskarbob/04-23-2019/i-have-found-the-website-for-wheestat-software-very-disorganized-and-confusing-is-the-software-windows-available-from-anyone-on-cd-or-a-central-download-for-the-interface-and-drivers.md